Meeting Time: July 23, 2024 at 9:00am PDT

 • Default_avatar

-David Brazil about 1 month ago
+David Brazil 3 months ago

 It's disgraceful that the board of supervisors should vote itself extravagant raises while denying working-class county employees cost-of-living raises.
 And it's an additional insult that already-underpaid county staff will be expected to increase their health care contributions next year.
 Boo!
 Pay librarians first and supervisors second!